Ralim/IronOS-dfu/docs/Bootloader.md

 This DFU loader replaces the often troubled usb-disk method with the well known dfu-util.
 This is the same method used on the Pinecil, and lets all your devices enjoy more stable updating.

+**Please note: There has been a report that TS100 units shipping with DFU 3.48 may have the lock bits set.
+If you have this DFU version its reccomended to have a cheap st-link or other SWD programmer in case recovery is needed. #9**

 ## Flashing this bootloader

 To flash this as your main DFU bootloader, you need to flash the correct version to the bootloader location on your Iron.